-On 6 July 2005 Martine Wright and work friends gathered to watch the announcement of the host city for the 2012 Olympic and Paralympic games.
-The next morning, having overslept, Martine caught the Circle line and sat just three feet away from suicide bomber Shehzad Tanweer.
-The worst injured, and consequently last rescued survivor of the 7/7 bombings, Martine was trapped for over an hour having lost 80% of her blood supply as well as both legs above the knees.
+On 6 July 2005 Martine Wright MBE and work friends gathered to watch the announcement of the host city for the 2012 Olympic and Paralympic games.
+The next morning, having overslept, Martine MBE caught the Circle line and sat just three feet away from suicide bomber Shehzad Tanweer.
+The worst injured, and consequently last rescued survivor of the 7/7 bombings, Martine MBE was trapped for over an hour having lost 80% of her blood supply as well as both legs above the knees.
 There followed a painful year of rehabilitation including learning to walk again on prosthetics.

 Contact us to get Martine Wright's fees and availability for your next event